wso2/docs-mi/en/docs/reference/mediators/script-mediator.md

 The **Script Mediator** is used to invoke the functions of a variety of scripting languages such as JavaScript, Groovy, or Ruby.

-A Script mediator can be created in one of the following methods.
+A Script mediator can be created using one of the following methods.

 -   With the script program statements stored in a separate file, referenced via the **Local or Remote Registry entry**.
 -   With the script program statements embedded inline within the Synapse configuration.